In stock

 Growers: Nature's Seed

-Other Names Used: Rose Mallow
+Other Names Used: Rose mallow, hairy-fruited hibiscus

 Family: Malvaceae